garrett-west13/budget-app/README.md

 6. Start the Django development server with `python manage.py runserver`.
 7. Access the application at `http://localhost:8000`.

+## Deployment to Heroku

+The Budget Project is deployed to Heroku for seamless hosting and scalability.
+The application leverages Heroku's managed PostgreSQL service and integrates with AWS S3 for static file storage.
+The deployment process ensures reliability and performance for users accessing the application from various locations.

 ## Additional Information

 - **Database**: The application uses SQLite as the default backend but can be configured for other databases supported by Django.